-Answer: All students wishing to major in the Huntsman School of Business that have not yet met the admission requirements are listed as Undeclared Business until they apply and are admitted.
-Undeclared Business students will work with Stephanie Hamblin or Bryan Olsen in University Advising.
-To schedule an appointment, call 435-797-3373 or by visiting the TSC 304.
+Answer: All students wishing to major in the Huntsman School of Business that have not yet met the admission requirements are listed as Pre-Business until they apply and are admitted.
+Pre-Business students will work advisors in the Exploratory Advising Office.
+Schedule an appointment to meet with Exploratory Advising Advisor.

-Answer: Students who have not declared a major yet are advised by University Advising.
-Appointments can be made by visiting the TSC 304, or calling 435-797-3373.
+Answer: Students who have not declared a major yet are advised by Exploratory Advising Office.
+Schedule an appointment to meet with Exploratory Advising Advisor.
 View additional information about declaring a major in the Huntsman School.